LGUG2Z/komorebi/README.md

-new-workspace                Create and append a new workspace on the focused monitor adjust-container-padding     Adjust container padding on the focused workspace adjust-workspace-padding     Adjust workspace padding on the focused workspace flip-layout                  Flip the layout on the focused workspace (BSP only) promote                      Promote the focused window to the top of the tree retile                       Force the retiling of all managed windows
+new-workspace                Create and append a new workspace on the focused monitor adjust-container-padding     Adjust container padding on the focused workspace adjust-workspace-padding     Adjust workspace padding on the focused workspace change-layout                Set the layout on the focused workspace flip-layout                  Flip the layout on the focused workspace (BSP only) promote                      Promote the focused window to the top of the tree retile                       Force the retiling of all managed windows